This is a simple field puzzle. Follow the stages below inside the library to find the hide. Placed with approval of the library director Janet.

 CLOSED SUNDAYS.

 Please do not engage the staff unless you are truly stumped at what is needed at one of the stages.
-The reference librarian can help if you are desperate, but will not straight-up tell you the location.
+The reference librarian can help you retrace your steps if your call number seems wrong.
+Ask if George is around.
+He's the CO. :-)

 INSTRUCTIONS: Complete the eight stages below to build a “call number” location of a book on the library shelves.
 You will be collecting both numbers AND letters.
 Grab a piece of scratch paper or use the Notes app on your phone.
 Please note the decimal between positions six and seven.